Difference Between findOneAndUpdate() and findAndModify() in MongoDB

 }

-In this example, I will use both functions and operate on an embedded document.
+In this example, we will use both methods and operate on an embedded document.

-Let’s say Whiskers has got along well with dogs now and we no more want to denounce him for not being a dog-friendly kitty.
-We will dot notation to access these embedded document fields.
+Let’s say Whiskers has got along well with dogs now and we no longer want to denounce him for not being a dog-friendly kitty.

 > db.cats.findOneAndUpdate({name: "Whiskers"}, { $set: {"personality.dogFriendly": true }})